fabriguespe/xmtp-thirdweb-js/README.md

 streamMessages();
 ```

-Later we will render this messages in the child component using a Blob for attachments.
+Render these messages in the child component using a `Blob` for attachments.

 ```tsx
 if (message.contentType.sameAs(ContentTypeAttachment)) {